goncaloacbsilva/Bling-Bank/README.md

 ![LoginServer](img/loginServer.png)

 #### Management of multiple accounts:
 Our highly flexible data models allow clients to manage multiple accounts.
-These account can also be shared among multiple holders.
+These accounts can also be shared among multiple holders.
 ![Accounts](img/accounts.png)

 #### Secure payments involving shared accounts:
 The payments system was designed to provide secure payment approvals by using client individual device signatures.
-This way account holders can approve payments from any device and their digital signatures can be later verified by the server.
+This way account holders can approve payments from any device and their digital signatures can be later verified by the server.<br>
 *Authorize Payment Prompt*
 ![AuthorizePayment](img/authorizePayment.png)
 *Server logs*